 Fascial interposition vasectomy involves placing a tissue barrier between the two cut ends of the vas deferens to prevent recanalization thereby increasing the overall success rate of the vasectomy.
 In this method typically the facial sheath surrounding the testicular side of the vas deferens is sutured over the cut and ligated end.

-Open ended vasectomy is a technique in which the testicular end of the vas is left open to allow sperm from the testicle to flow freely into the scrotum.
-This method may decrease testicular pain and epididymitis resulting from back pressure of sperm from the ligated testicular end of the vas deferens.
+Open-ended vasectomy is a technique in which the testicular end of the vas is left open to allow sperm from the testicle to flow freely into the scrotum.
+This method may decrease testicular pain and epididymitis resulting from the back pressure of sperm from the ligated testicular end of the vas deferens.

 Vas irrigation is a technique employed during a vasectomy procedure in which sterile water is injected into the distal end of the vas deferens at the end of a vasectomy with the goal of providing earlier clearance of sperm from the ejaculate.
 Although some studies have shown positive results with this vasectomy technique, it is not commonly used by urologists.

-Pregnancy can occur after a vasectomy due to three primary reasons:
+Pregnancy can occur after vasectomy due to three primary reasons: